 I undertook a Ph.D. at the University of Queensland, Brisbane, Australia, with Professor Bob Lester and Peter O'Donoghue on "Myxozoan Parasites of Oligochaetes and Fish".
 I was then awarded an Alexander von Humboldt Research Fellowship to study with Professor Mansour El-Matbouli at the University of Munich, Germany for two years still focusing on myxozoan parasites.
 Then I procured a post-doc position with Dr Jerri Bartholomew at Oregon State University, USA, in 2003 where I have been studying myxozoan parasites of the Pacific Northwest.

-- MB 491/591 Diseases of Fish in Aquaculture and Conservation Biology, and the Salmonid Workshop (contributed lectures an labs)
+- Contributed lectures and labs: MB 491/591 Diseases of Fish in Aquaculture and Conservation Biology, and the Salmonid Workshop

 - Discovery and description of novel species